KosmasDev/dbt-task-jaffle-shop/README.md

 > Before removing any files, ensure that each existing folder contains a placeholder file named .gitkeep.
 This will allow you to clean up unnecessary files while still preserving the folder structure in version control.

 ## dbt Platform setup
 1. Create a logical database in your data warehouse for this project.
 The database name used in this project is `dbt_analytics`.
-We recommend using the name jaffle_shop for consistency with the project.
+We recommend using the same name for consistency with the project.
+2. Set up a dbt Cloud account if you don't have one already (if you do, just create a new project) and follow Step 4 in the https://docs.getdbt.com/guides/snowflake?step=4, to connect Snowflake to dbt Cloud.
+Make sure the user you configure for your connections has adequate database permissions to run dbt in the `dbt_analytics` database.